House Price Watch

 £100,000

 This list of the 100 most expensive homes sold in Middop is compiled from all-time residential sales recorded by the HM Land Registry.
 Each entry includes the sale price and transaction date.
-The dataset was last updated in February 2023 (The latest available from HM Land Registry).
+The dataset was last updated 29 March 2026 at 18:13 with the latest HM Land Registry data (February 2023).
+The Middop dataset covers 3 postcodes.
 Prices reflect actual recorded transactions, not current market valuations.
+Read our full data methodology.